paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/guide-third-party-libraries.md

 </style>
 ```

-Then, in your JSX code:
+Then, in your application code:

 ```jsx
 import * as ui from "./Component.pc";